jsaddnf/CCPopUpNavController/README.md

 You can copy the `CCPopUpNavController` folder and its source file `CCPopUpTransition.swift`,`CCPopUpNavController.swift` in your project.

-##Usage
+## Useage

-###You must set the CCPopUpNavController.view.frame. the height is the pop view's visible height
+### You must set the CCPopUpNavController.view.frame. the height is the pop view's visible height

 ```swift